Evaluations

 Kiln has a number of built-in templates to make it easy to get started.

-• Overall Score and Task Requirement Scores: Generate scores for the requirements you setup when you created this task, plus an overall-score.
+• Overall Score and Task Requirement Scores: Generate scores for the requirements you set up when you created this task, plus an overall-score.
 These can be compared to human ratings from the dataset UI.

 • Custom Goal and Scores: If the templates aren't a good fit, feel free to create your own Eval from scratch using the custom option.
+However, prefer the "issue" template where possible as it's integrated into synthetic data generation.

 Select a template, edit if desired, and save your eval.

-Add an Evaluation Method to your Eval
+Add a Judge to your Eval

-Select an Eval Algorithm
+Select an Judge Algorithm

 Kiln supports two powerful eval algorithms: